r-devel/translations/Conventions-for-translations.md

 - Some languages, like spanish, have specific channels to discuss translation.
 Refer to your specific channel to discuss issues related to your language: if you need a slack channel set up for a language, send a direct slack message to @mcnanton

 ### Rules
-Translating R programming messages and warnings from English to Arabic requires careful attention to both the technical accuracy and linguistic clarity of the translated text.
+Translating R programming messages and warnings from English to other languages requires careful attention to both the technical accuracy and linguistic clarity of the translated text.
 Here's a translation guide to help you with this process:

 1. Understand the Context: